hadealahmad/streamclipper/README.md

 | `--extract-only` | Only extract clips from existing analysis | False |
 | `--cleanup-audio` | Clean up MP3 files after processing | False |
 | `--force-redo` | Force redo all steps even if files exist | False |

+### Context-Aware Dependency Checking

+The script now intelligently checks only the dependencies you actually need based on your command:

+**Examples:**
+- **Cloud transcription** (`--backend gemini`): Only checks for ffmpeg, ffprobe, and google-genai
+- **Local Whisper** (`--backend openai-whisper`): Checks for ffmpeg, ffprobe, Whisper, and PyTorch
+- **Analyze-only** (`--analyze-only`): Skips ffmpeg/whisper checks, only checks LLM provider
+- **Convert-only** (`--convert-only`): Only checks for ffmpeg and ffprobe

+This means you can:
+- Use cloud services without installing heavy local dependencies
+- Get clearer, more relevant error messages
+- Start faster with fewer unnecessary checks

+See `CONTEXT_AWARE_DEPS.md` for details.

 ### GPU Configuration